pallavkothari/WebhooksService/README.md

-# Redis Scheduler
+# Webhooks Scheduler

-This is a redis-backed Scheduler-as-a-Service, which allows one to submit scheduled jobs and get callbacks at the scheduled times.
+This is a redis-backed Webhooks-as-a-Service, which allows one to schedule one-off or recurring webhooks.

-Jobs can be POST-ed at the `/schedule` rest endpoint.
+Webhooks can be POST-ed at the `/schedule` rest endpoint.

-The wire format for a one-off scheduled job:
+The wire format for a one-off webhook:

 ```
 {